zerodevapp/orchestra/README.md

-# Contract Deployment Tool
+# Orchestra

-This tool is a command-line utility that enables deterministic deployment of contracts to multiple chains using a single command, thanks to Account Abstraction and CREATE2.
+Orchestra is a command-line utility that enables deterministic deployment of contracts to multiple chains using a single command, thanks to Account Abstraction and CREATE2.
 It uses the [ZeroDev](https://zerodev.app) service to deploy contracts.

 ## Installation